MrAsterisco/homebridge-hisense-tv/README.md

 ### Known Issues
 - The input list might not be fetched correctly if the TV is turned off while adding the accessory or after restarting Homebridge.
-  - FIX: force close your Home app and open it again. (try it a few times)
+  - FIX: force close your Home app and open it again a few times.
 - Your TV gets shown as "ON" even when it's off.
   - FIX: read Section [Always On TVs (TVs that aren't fully turning off)](#always-on-tvs-tvs-that-arent-fully-turning-off)
 - Some TVs have inconsistent data regarding apps
-  - Opening an app may work from homekit
   - Due to the inconsistent data, the current selected app on the tv may not be shown correctly in homekit (will be "Unknown")

 # Contributions